What Are The Treatment Options for Prostate Cancer?

 What is active surveillance for prostate cancer?

-Active surveillance for prostate cancer involves regular checkups and monitoring of low-grade prostate cancers that have Gleason scores of 6 or less.
-Active surveillance may be a good option* if you:
+Active surveillance for prostate cancer involves regular checkups and monitoring of low-grade prostate cancers that have Gleason scores of 6 or less.2,3 Active surveillance may be discussed alongside other treatment options for prostate cancer and may be used to help determine if or when additional intervention may be needed.
+Active surveillance may be an option if you:2,3

-- Are older or have other serious health problems: In such cases, an invasive procedure such as surgery may not be as attractive a treatment option, especially with slow-growing cancer.
+- Are older or have other serious health problems: In such cases, an invasive procedure such as surgery may not be a treatment option, especially with slow-growing cancer

 What is surgery for prostate cancer (a prostatectomy)?

-A prostatectomy, or the surgical removal of the prostate, is a common treatment plan for low-grade prostate cancer that has not spread beyond the prostate because it involves physically removing as much of the cancer as possible.
+A prostatectomy, or the surgical removal of the prostate, is a common treatment plan for low-grade prostate cancer that has not spread beyond the prostate.2,4

 There are three major types of surgery for prostate cancer: